Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 The best way to experience this is on a boat that will take you to get up close and personal (and soaked).

-A well-known destination for weddings, family vacations and everything in between.
+A well-known destination for weddings, family vacations and everything in between, Niagara Falls should be on everyone’s bucket list.
 There is no shortage of entertainment activities, restaurants and amusement areas here either.

-To find out what else there is to do in the area and maybe extend your day trip for a little longer be sure to visit the Niagara tourism website.
+To find out what else there is to do in the Niagara Falls area and maybe extend your day trip for a little longer be sure to check out our new guide to the top things to do in Niagara Falls.

 Toronto Travel Guide